FlamingLeo/MolSim/README.md

 Currently, the following input files are included in the repository, inside the `input` directory:

 -   `input-lj.txt`: Simulation of the collision of two particle cuboids.
 For use with Lennard-Jones potential simulations (`-t lj`).
--   `input-verlet.txt`: Simulation of Halley's Comet.
-For use with Verlet integration simulations (`-t verlet`).
+-   `input-gravity.txt`: Simulation of Halley's Comet.
+For use with gravitational simulations (`-t gravity`).

 ## Documentation